 Luckily, Amazon has an initiative to make it easier for sellers to obtain a registered trademark for their intellectual property, and thus be able to join Brand Registry.

 The Amazon IP Accelerator connects brands with legal firms who specialize in IP trademarks, and helps guide these brands along the process.

 The IP Accelerator is available worldwide (although only connects businesses with US-based law firms), and there is no additional fee to use it (outside of the cost of dealing with the law firm itself).

 Amazon Transparency Program

-A newer initiative from Amazon, Transparency is another level of protection against counterfeit products.
+A newer initiative from Amazon, Transparency is another level of protection against counterfeit products on Amazon.

 It provides item-level authentication, ensuring Amazon only ever ships authentic products to their customers.